-Linux has an extensive range of open-source distributions that pentesters, ethical hackers and network defenders can use in their work, whether for pentesting, digital forensics or other cybersecurity uses.
+These professionals use them in their work, whether for pentesting, digital forensics or other cybersecurity uses.

-See the Best Penetration Testing Tools
+Also see the Best Penetration Testing Tools and the Best Open Source Pentesting Tools

 Kali vs. Parrot: Debian-based Distros

-It’s important to note that these OSs have specific variations, so make sure you pick the right one.
+These Linux distros have specific variations, so make sure you pick the right one.
 You can leverage lite editions if you prefer minimal installations, but such versions might not contain the pentesting resources you’re looking for, and you’ll probably have to install them manually.

 Kali Linux